Gururdevops/git-practice/READEME.md

 -git add:Add changes from staging area to current branch -git commit:Commit changes from staging area to branch -git config:Set configuration
+-git branch -c:Create a branch
+-git checkout: Checkout a branch or Switch to a branch